hlship/sanddancer-dialog/README.md

 - Package up the web page with cover images, IF guide, etc.
 - Override default `smell` to reflect the desert and current location or scene
 - Beef up text and actions related to getting the gas can
+- Model the radio better if attacked during sinister voices

 ### v5 - 30 Sep 2020